 To help achieve this Australia should:

 - Clearly differentiate between foreign investment and foreign ownership.

-- Restrict the purchase of all Australian natural resources, including non-residential land, water, minerals and energy resources to Australian citizens and minimum 75 per cent Australian-owned entities.(1)
+- Restrict the purchase of all Australian natural resources, including land, water, minerals and energy resources to Australian citizens and minimum 75 per cent Australian-owned entities.(1)

 - Determine a clearer definition of the national interest, with public consultation, and maintain a strict and long term interpretation of the national interest when assessing foreign investment proposals.
 To determine a clearer definition of the long term national interest, Australia should hold a national enquiry into the long term costs and benefits of foreign investment, foreign ownership and ‘free trade’ agreements, including impacts on local production, employment, taxation revenue, inflation, balance of trade, foreign debt, profit flows and sovereignty.